Mithun1508/Mithun1508/README.md

-🎓 I have done my Btech in Electrical and Electronics from Anna University in 2018
+🎓 I have done my Bachelor's of Engineering in Electrical and Electronics from Anna University in 2018

 👯 I’m looking for Full Time opportunities